-In the next experiment we consider only two mirror servers (Austria and UK), and perform a dynamic parallel-access for a large document of 5 MBytes (Figure 6).
+In the next experiment we consider only two mirror servers (Austria and UK), and perform a dynamic parallelaccess for a large document of 5 MBytes (Figure 6).
 Since both servers have a similar rate, a parallel-access will reduce the transfer time by half.
-The time to download a 5 MBytes document from a single server can be up to 80 seconds.
-Using a dynamic parallel-access the transfer rate is less than 30 seconds.
-Due to the high number of blocks used, B = 60, the transfer time using the dynamic parallel-access scheme takes a few seconds longer than for the optimum parallel-access .
-This difference can be avoided by pipelining requests for several blocks (see Section IV-A).
+The time to download a 5 MBytes document from a single server can be up to 80 seconds, however, using a dynamic parallel-access the transfer rate is lower than 30 seconds.
+Due to the high number of blocks used, B = 60, there are again some seconds of difference between the dynamic parallel-access scheme and the optimum parallel-access , which can be avoided pipelining requests for several blocks (see Section IV-A).